 Sport management combines the study of physical education and business.
 It is designed for the student interested in working in fields involving sports, recreation, and fitness.
 It is especially recommended for camp administrators and athletic directors.

-Students must have a "C" in all business administration, marketing, physical education, and sport management (PM) courses.
-Students complete a minor in business management through the business and management requirements for this concentration.
+Students must have a "C-" in all business administration, marketing, physical education, and sport management (PM) courses.